BastiTee/chesster/README.md

 * a command-line tool to analyse and annotate chess games in PGN format.
 * a simple standalone-server to send UCI commands over the web to a chesster instance.

+## Installation

+If you have downloaded a release or the master branch you can run

+    python setup.py install

+With `pip` and `git` installed, you can also download and install chesster directly

+    pip install git+git://github.com/BastiTee/chesster.git#egg=chesster

+This will give you a bleeding-edge master version.
+For a specific release run

+    pip install git+git://github.com/BastiTee/chesster.git@0.2.0#egg=chesster

+Afterwards you can run chesster using one of the four supported commands:

+    python -m chesster.chesster_analyze
+    python -m chesster.chesster_analyze_daemon
+    python -m chesster.chesster_play
+    python -m chesster.chesster_server

 ## Tools

 ### chesster_analyze